National Pollutant Discharge Elimination System Permit

-All residential streets (10,888 curb lane miles) were cleaned with street sweepers three times per year on a rotating schedule of locations.
-All arterial streets were cleaned with street sweepers at a rate of typically once every two weeks (6,667.5 curb miles).
+Residential Streets (8,450.6 curb lane miles) were cleaned with street sweepers three times per year on a rotating schedule of locations.
+All arterial streets were cleaned with street sweepers at a rate of typically once every two weeks (6,939 curb miles).

-All business districts were cleaned with street sweepers, typically once every four days (curb miles).
+All business districts were cleaned with street sweepers, typically once every four days (886.5 curb miles).

-The combined street sweeping of all types of streets listed above produced 3,913.21 tons of landfill material, or about 281 dump truck loads (typical 10 cubic yard capacity truck).
+The combined street sweeping of all types of streets listed above produced 2,811.2 tons of landfill material.
 This material would have ended up in local streams, creeks and retention ponds if not collected by street sweepers.

-The Health Department continued the process of determining which industries in Lincoln (according to federal Standard Industrial Classification listing) will require an annual inspection.
-The Health Department updated the list in the 2015-16 permit year.
+The Health Department continued the process of determining which industries in Lincoln (according to Federal Standard Industrial Classification listing) will require an annual inspection.
+The Health Department updated the list in the 2017-18 permit year.

-- Figure 2 - Complaints/Response Locations for Illicit Discharge (512 K)
+- Figure 2 - Complaints/Response Locations for Illicit Discharge (1.12 M)

 - Figure 3 - Complaints/Response Locations - Erosion and Sediment Control (787 K)